infonline/dmr-extension-w3c/src/README.md

 ### Shared directory

-This directory includes shareable functionality for all extensions
+This directory includes the IMAREX sources